Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ### Additional guidance

 If you're concerned about potential disruptions or issues with continuity across regions, as in some customers seeing one version of your app while others see another, or if you're making significant changes to your apps, you can temporarily remove the site that's undergoing the slot swap from your Front Door's origin group and all traffic will be directed to the other origin.
-To do this, navigate to the **Update origin group** pane as shown below and Delete the origin that is undergoing the change.
+To do this, navigate to the **Update origin group** pane as shown below and **Delete** the origin that is undergoing the change.
 Once you've made all of your changes and are ready to serve traffic there again, you can return to the same pane and select **+ Add an origin** to re-add the origin.

 ![]({{ site.baseurl }}/media/2022/11/removeorigin.png)

 If you'd prefer to not delete and then add re-add origins, you can create additional origin groups for your Front Door instance.
 You can then associate the route to the origin group pointing to the intended origin.
 For example, you can create two new origin groups, one for your primary region and one for your secondary region.
 When your primary region is undergoing a change, associate the route with your secondary region and vice versa when your secondary region is undergoing a change.
 When all changes are complete, you can associate the route with your original origin group which contains both regions.
-This method works because a route can only be associated with one origin group at a time, however, it will get messy if you are using many regions since you'll need one origin group per region.
+This method works because a route can only be associated with one origin group at a time.
+However, if you have many regions and apps, it will get messy since you'll need one origin group per region and potentially additional origin groups if you have multiple apps.

 To demonstrate working with multiple origins, in the screenshot below, there are three origin groups.
 "MyOriginGroup" consists of both web apps, and the other two origin groups each consist of the web app in their respective region.
 In the example here, the app in the primary region is undergoing a change, so before I started that change, I associated the route with "MySecondaryRegion" so all traffic would be sent to the app in my secondary region during the change period.
 You can update the route by selecting "Unassociated" which will bring up the **Associate routes** pane.